YSU-ISU-Lab/BRAIN/README.md

 - **HIPPO**: The hippocampus-inspired teacher model (🚧 *will be available soon*).
 - **BRAIN**: The final SNN-based framework for unsupervised cross-modal hashing.

+The full code for BRAINHash will be released soon.

 ## 📄 Paper

 Coming soon...